Wajeeh18/imagechd-exploratory-data-analysis-eda/README.md

 Axial, coronal, and sagittal overlays compared across three different patients, highlighting how heart structure and orientation vary case to case.
 ![Raw CT with segmentation overlay](sample-outputs/rawCTwithOverlay.png)

-**Middle Axial Slice with Overlay — All Patients**
+**Middle Axial Slice with Overlay: All Patients**
 A full-cohort grid of the middle axial slice for every scan, with segmentation overlaid, giving a quick visual sense of dataset-wide variation.
 ![Middle slices for all patients](sample-outputs/middleSlicesMany.png)

 **Voxel Class Distribution**
-Voxel counts per cardiac structure shown on log scale, linear scale, and as a percentage share — highlighting the class imbalance across structures (e.g., Myocardium and Right Atrium dominate compared to LV/RV).
+Voxel counts per cardiac structure shown on log scale, linear scale, and as a percentage share, highlighting the class imbalance across structures (e.g., Myocardium and Right Atrium dominate compared to LV/RV).
 ![Voxel class distribution](sample-outputs/ClassDistribution.png)

 ---